Use Approval - New

 - First Nations using water on reserve land

-- Nisga'a citizen or entities applying to use water from the Nisga'a Water Reservation
+- Nisga'a citizens or entities applying to use water from the Nisga'a Water Reservation

 - Use Approvals that are processed by the BC Oil and Gas Commission